Created on

 For group claims, if the claim name is not customized as shown in the screenshot above, Azure will prepend the Namespace to the claim name, and that may cause a mismatch in the attribute configured in FortiGate.

-1) Import IdP certificate as download in previous step 8).
-Import it under 'Remote Certificate' option.
+(Import the IdP certificate as download in the previous step 8).
+Upload it under the 'Remote Certificate' option.

 Optionally, rename the certificate in the CLI to give it a more recognizable name: